Ama362/technical-writing-portfolio/README.md

 ---

-*This portfolio is continuously updated as I create and refine new documentation samples.*
+*This portfolio is continuously updated as I create and refine new documentation projects.*